zypA13510/librespeed/doc.md

 The `onend` event handler will be called at the end of the test (`onupdate` will be called first), with a boolean telling you if the test was aborted (either manually or because of an error) or if it ended normally.

 ### Test parameters
 Before starting the test, you can change some of the settings from their default values.
-You might want to do this to better adapt the speedtest to a specific scenario, such as a satellite connection.
+You might want to do this to better adapt the speed test to a specific scenario, such as a satellite connection.
 To change a setting, use
 ```js
 s.setParameter("parameter_name",value);
 ```